binxiaoff/core/doc/technical/core/dataroom.rst

 We cannot put specific security rule on specific file or folder.
 It has to be on drive level.

-The names of the items should not contains a ``/`` as it is the delimiting character.
+The names of the items should not contain a ``/`` as it is the delimiting character.

 Schema
 ------